SLP-Community/SexLab-Wiki/docs/faq.md

 ### What is the enjoyment system?

 P+ has a rewritten enjoyment system that:
-- Uses stage-specific tags
 - Detects interaction types via 3D physics
+- Uses stage-specific and position-specific tags
+- Responds to actor's arousal, sexuality, and relationship rank
 - Affects actors individually

-You can customize it via `SKSE\Plugins\SexLab.ini`.
+You can customize most features via the Enjoyment Settings tab in the MCM.
+For advanced users, additional options are available in `SKSE\Plugins\SexLab.ini`.
 See the [Settings Reference](/slp/settings-reference/) for all available options.

-### Are there widgets?
+### Are there enjoyment widgets?

-A stripped-down SLSO-style widget is available as an optional patch on the Discord.
+Widgets in the form of enjoyment bars are natively implemented in SexLab P+ and should be ample enough to indicate the enjoyment state of actors.

+However, if the traditional SLSO-style widgets are preferred, a stripped-down version of the SLSO mod is available in the thread `SLPP Patches` in channel `dev-forum` on the Discord.
+As an additional feature, the SLSO widgets have been updated to support new features introduced in SexLab P+, such as pain and edging states, as well as physics/interaction detection.

-### Is there a minigame?
+### Is there an enjoyment minigame?

-⚠️ **Planned feature (not yet available).** A minigame is planned for a future UI update.
+Yes, an enjoyment minigame has been implemented natively in the most recent iterations of SexLab P+.
+In its simplest form, it allows enjoyment to be increased or decreased through mouse clicks at a configurable cost to stamina or magicka.

+Once an actor's enjoyment exceeds 90, the minigame changes in nature and requires timed clicks (a UI update is still needed to visualize the time window) to gain enjoyment and maintain the edging state.
+This state allows enjoyment to exceed 100 without orgasm and without stamina costs, while also providing some buffs.
+However, penalties apply if the enjoyment increase hotkey is spammed too much, including the possibility of a ruined orgasm.

+The minigame feature is completely optional, as enjoyment gain through interaction/collision detection is sufficient and does not require the additional enjoyment provided by the minigame.

 ### Can I import my MCM settings?